aphyr/ustate/README.markdown

     state = "ok"
     (service =~ "disk%") or (state == "critical" and host =~ "%.trioptimum.com")

 Search queries will return a message with repeated States matching that expression.
-An empty expression matches all states.
+An null expression will return no states.

 Performance
 ===========

 It's Ruby.
 It ain't gonna be fast.
-However, on my 4-year-old core 2 duo, I see >600 inserts/sec or queries/sec.
+However, on my 4-year-old core 2 duo, I see >750 inserts/sec or queries/sec.
 The client is fully threadsafe, and performs well concurrently.
 I will continue to tune UState for latency and throughput, and welcome patches.

 For large installations, I plan to implement a selective forwarder.
 Local ustate servers can accept high volumes of states from a small set of nodes, and forward updates at a larger granularity to supervisors, and so forth, in a tree.
 The query language should be able to support proxying requests to the most recent source of a state, so very large sets of services can be maintained at high granularity.